SplitScreen-Me/splitscreenme-www/docs/protoinput.md

 ### Advanced scripting

 The Proto Input API inside ProtoInputLoader is called by Nucleus when you set an option like `Game.ProtoInput.DrawFakeCursor = false;`, for example.
-The "normal" way to write a script is to write all the options at the top of your script, then the corresponding hooks/etc will be installed once Proto Input is injected.
+The "normal" way to write a handler is to write all the options at the top of your handler, then the corresponding hooks/etc will be installed once Proto Input is injected.

 There are some drawbacks to immediately installing hooks though: the game will no longer respond to the "real" cursor, which can be problematic when setting up the instances, especially if you have some instances that use controllers.
-We can get around this by directly calling the API from within the Nucleus script.
+We can get around this by directly calling the API from within the Nucleus handler.
 A slick technique is to install hooks/etc when the "real" input is locked, and uninstall the hooks/etc when the input is unlocked.
 This will mean the game always responds to either real input or fake input.

 You can view the Proto Input API in the file `nucleuscoop/Master/NucleusGaming/Coop/ProtoInput/protoinput.cs`.
 (Ignore the APIs in the 32/64 vesrions, look to the bottom of the file).
 For example, we can call:
 ```cs
 public void InstallHook(uint instanceHandle, ProtoHookIDs hookID)
 ```
-in a Nucleus script as:
+in a Nucleus handler as:
 ```js
 ProtoInput.InstallHook(player.ProtoInputInstanceHandle, ProtoInput.Values.GetCursorPosHookID);
 ```